Colorado Water History

 Water Oral Histories Collection

-This collection contains a variety of oral histories, including with Colorado groundwater experts Robert Longenbaugh, David Robbins, and Mike Shimmin.
+This collection contains a variety of oral histories, but see especially Series 3: Groundwater Oral History Project, which features Robert Longenbaugh.
+Other series include Colorado groundwater experts such as David Robbins and Mike Shimmin.

 Records of Wright Water Engineers, Inc.